 They say vaccination is better than “natural infection.”
 But they’re wrong.

 Yeah, it completely makes sense that we are all born with immune systems that have absolutely no clue how to function.
-Instead of exposing ourselves to viruses in nature which build our immune systems (like every other mammal) and give us lifetime immunity, we’ll expose ourselves to the mutated, live, and attenuated viruses and harmful additives in a vaccine, that may or may not work, and if it does only affords temporary immunity.
-Makes complete sense.
+Instead of exposing ourselves to viruses in nature which build our immune systems (like every other mammal) and give us lifetime immunity, we’ll expose ourselves to the mutated, live, and attenuated viruses and harmful vaccine additives, that may or may not work, and if it does, only affords temporary immunity while increasing our susceptibility to more serious diseases as adults.
+Makes perfect sense.

 They say that vaccines have been rigorously tested for safety and are subjected to a higher level of scrutiny than any other medicine.
 But they’re wrong.